OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-14.md

 ## Hosea 14:9

-> Whoever is wise, let him comprehend these things;
+> Whoever is wise, let him know these things;
 > Whoever is discerning, let him recognise them.
 > For the ways of the Lord are just,
 > And the righteous will walk in them,